Harambee Youth Employment Accelerator

 Harambee Youth Employment Accelerator is a South African nonprofit founded to address the youth unemployment crisis by connecting employers to first-time job seekers.

 About

 Harambee Youth Employment Accelerator is a not-for-profit social enterprise that works with partners to find solutions for the challenge of youth unemployment.
 Their partners who, like them, are committed to results that can work at scale – include government, the private sector, civil society, and over 4 million youth.
 They are working to unlock jobs and break down the barriers that keep millions of young South Africans unemployed.
 Their vision is of a growing economy and a society that works, powered by the potential of young people.

-Harambee is an anchor partner in a breakthrough platform called SA Youth which brings together many partners to create a single national network to allow young people to access a wide selection of jobs and skilling opportunities, and for opportunity holders to access young engaged work-seekers – for free!
+Harambee is an partner in a platform called SA Youth which brings together many partners to create a single national network to allow young people to access a wide selection of jobs and skilling opportunities, and for opportunity holders to access young work-seekers.